TechColab/uEVSE/README.md

 In practice, I bought the 3 cheapest different designs of 12V PSU modules from AliExpress and all were good enough.
 Two were under GBP 2.00

 The CP signal also needs to follow a multi-stage protocol sequence to make the car happy enough to start drawing current.
-As JL noted, his car was pretty tolerant of the sequence and a definitive specification for the timing of the sequence stages cannot be found online anyway.
+As JI noted, his car was pretty tolerant of the sequence and a definitive specification for the timing of the sequence stages cannot be found online anyway.
 This made me wonder how much more of the protocol sequence could be skipped.
 I have since succeded without a microcontroller at all, using just a 555 timer & an op-amp with a few resistors & capacitors.

 ## Design decisions